maths/moodle-qtype_stack/doc/en/STACK_question_admin/Authoring_workflow.md

 The first task is to create a minimal working question.
 At the outset

 1. Give the question a meaningful name.
 E.g. it can match up to course, section and topic.
 E.g. `2018ILA-Wk3-Q2: equation of plane`.
+2. Write the question itself.
-2. By default the variable `ta` is used as the "teacher's answer".
+3. Provide the correct answer.
+By default the variable `ta` is used as the "teacher's answer".
 Give this a value in the [question variables](../Authoring/Variables.md).
-    * The default "model answer" for input `ans1` is `ta`.
+    * The default "model answer" for input `ans1` is `ta1` (this need not be changed).
-    * The default potential response tree checks `ATAlgEquiv(ans1, ta)`
+    * The default potential response tree checks `ATAlgEquiv(ans1, ta1)` (this need not be changed).
-3. Write the question itself.

 The above gives a minimal working question.
+STACK will accept any algebraically equivalent answer.

 Then you can do the following.

 * Add minimal [question variables](../Authoring/Variables.md), especially if you intend to create [random variants](../CAS/Random.md) later.
 We recommend you **add random variants later**.
 * Add minimal feedback in the PRTs.